Skip to Main Content

 Bukit Damansara sits a few kilometres from Kuala Lumpur's city centre in one of the capital's quieter, more residential enclaves, where the dining scene operates at a lower volume than the KLCC corridor but with no less ambition.
 The address on Jalan Setia Bakti carries the kind of neighbourhood calm that makes the food feel like a discovery rather than a performance.
 Arriving at Jie, the expectation is set by understatement: this is not a room asking to be noticed.

 That restraint is deliberate, and it mirrors the culinary position that Jie occupies in Kuala Lumpur's increasingly layered fine-dining tier.
-The city's tasting-menu scene has expanded considerably over the past decade, with Michelin recognition arriving in 2022 and anchoring a cohort of serious kitchens around formats that treat Malaysian and Chinese culinary heritage as primary material rather than decorative reference.
-Dewakan (Malaysian) operates at the leading of that cohort with two stars and a Peninsular-ingredients focus; Beta (Malaysian) holds one star with a street-food-rerouted tasting format.
+The city's tasting-menu scene has expanded considerably over the past decade, with recognition anchoring a cohort of serious kitchens around formats that treat Malaysian and Chinese culinary heritage as primary material rather than decorative reference.
+Dewakan (Malaysian) operates at the top of that cohort with two stars and a Peninsular-ingredients focus; Beta (Malaysian) holds one star with a street-food-rerouted tasting format.
 Jie works in a related but distinct register, its kitchen rooted specifically in Chaozhou lineage and shaped by experience in upmarket Western contexts.

 The Intersection of Indigenous Flavour and Imported Method